 Can I Smell Sulfites in Wine?

-Very sensitive tasters have been noted to smell sulfur compounds in wine, although sulfur compounds are somewhat unrelated to sulfites.
+Although sulfur compounds are somewhat unrelated to sulfites, sensitive tasters have been noted to smell sulfur compounds in wine.
 Sulfur compounds in wine called thiols range in flavor from citrus-like smells to cooked egg-like smells.